akhawaja2014/Interactive-segmentation-of-Left-Ventricle-in-heart-using-unsupervised-learning-approach/README.md

 ![GitHub Logo](/Report_files/segmented.PNG)

 ## Conclusion
-During this project, inspired by, a combination of smoothing algorithm, K-means algorithm, border following algorithm is implemented.
+During this project, a combination of smoothing algorithm, K-means algorithm, border following algorithm is implemented.
 The accuracy, as discussed in the previous section, is not very impressive